Flareonz44/Flareonz44.github.io/_posts/blog/2023-10-14-qr-payouts-free.md

 ---
 layout: post
-title: "QR Payouts for free throw Social Engineering"
+title: "QR Payouts for free through Social Engineering"
 author: Flareonz44
 tags: [cybersec, coding, social-eng]
 metadesc: "How easily you could bypass any QR Payout like Mercado Pago's one using social engineering"